Terme di Saturnia

-The Terme di Saturnia are a group of springs located in the municipality of Manciano in Italy, a few kilometers from the village of Saturnia.
+The Terme di Saturnia are a group of thermal springs located in the municipality of Manciano in Italy, a few kilometers from the village of Saturnia.
 The springs that feed the baths, which are found in the south-eastern valley, cover a vast territory that stretches from Mount Amiata and the hills of Fiora and Albegna rivers to the Maremma grossetana at Roselle (Terme di Roselle) and Talamone (Terme dell'Osa).

 Toponym

 One legend, according to the Etruscans and Romans, was that the Terme di Saturnia were formed by lightning bolts, thrown by Jupiter.
-During a violent quarrel between the two mythological deities, the bolts thrown towards Saturn had missed, causing the formations.
+During a violent quarrel between the two mythological deities, the bolts thrown towards Saturn had missed, causing the hot springs travertine formations.

-Thermal waters
+Location

+Located in the town of Saturnia within the Grosseto Province, the hot springs are sited within this ancient town site, founded by Etruscans in the 4th-century BC.
+Saturnia is allegedly the first community to be founded in Italy.
+The springs are adjacent to hot springs at Cascade del Mulino, both are located in the Maremma area.
+There is an ancient necropolis built by the Etruscans nearby.
+The area around the hot springs provide habitat for fox, wild boars, wolves and hedgehogs.